browolf/stellar/readme.txt

   You have to convert it to hexadecimal to be accepted by the signing field.
 Use any online text to  hex converter.

+Pre-authorized transactions

+  The purpose of a pre-authorised transaction is to create a transaction that is activated by the recipient, thus "pre authorized"

+    Create a transaction with a sequence number + 1, You don't have to sign or submit this transaction, copy the hash and the xdr

+    Create another transaction with the default sequence number (it will be ordered before the above one) operation set options
+      signer type = pre authorized transaction
+      past the hash
+      set the weight to 1

+    sign and submit as usual

+    the recipient can activate the transaction having been given the XDR paste it into the endpoints, transactions, post transaction.